XelorR/sf_infosec_encryption-gpg-example/README.md

 5. decrypt

-to be able to receive encrypted response to your [message](./test_note.txt.gpg) you have to share pub key too, so ensure exporting it first
+to be able to encrypt [message](./test_note.txt.gpg) for test2, test2 have to provide his public key, so let's export it

 ```bash
 gpg --output test2pub.asc --export test2@lol.txt